Emma Malewski: 2019

 Malewski was selected to represent Germany at the inaugural Junior World Championships alongside Jasmin Haase and Lea Marie Quaas.
 Together they finished eighth as a team and Malewski finished sixteenth in the all-around.

-Senior
+Senior gymnastics career

 2020–21

 Malewski turned senior in 2020; however most competitions were canceled or postponed due to the COVID-19 pandemic.

 In 2021 Malewski made her senior international debut at the European Championships.
 She finished 40th during qualifications and did not advance to any event finals.
 In June she competed at her first senior level national championships; she finished sixth in the all-around and third on balance beam.
 In July she competed at the Flanders International Team Challenge where Germany placed sixth.
 Individually Malewski placed eleventh in the all-around and fifth on balance beam.

 2022

 In June, Malewski competed at the German Championships, where she took the bronze medal in the all-around, as well as in the uneven bars and balance beam finals, and finished fifth in the floor final.

 In August, Malewski competed at the European Championships in Munich, where she helped Germany qualify to the team final in fourth place.
 Individually, she also qualified to the balance beam final in second place.
 In the team final, the German team of Malewski, Kim Bui, Pauline Schäfer, Sarah Voss and Elisabeth Seitz won the bronze medal behind Italy and Great Britain — Germany's first team medal in European Championship history.
 In the beam final, Malewski won the gold medal ahead of Ondine Achampong and Carolann Héduit with a score of 13.466.